Avik-Das-567/Netflix-Style-Movie-Recommender/README.md

   - Opens the trailer or watch link using pre-collected YouTube URLs stored in **`movie_links.csv`**

 - **Admin** Login button on homepage:
-  - Takes you to the login page; if logged in as the admin user, shows all movies sorted by rating.
+  - Takes you to the login page.
+If logged in as the admin user, takes you back to the app's homepage.

 ---